-What produce will we plant or harvest?
+What produce will we harvest?
 We may not know until the day of your event as it depends on the season, weather, crop maturity, and what groups before you accomplished.
 The range of possibilities are corn, string beans, tomatoes, peaches, nectarines, peppers, apples, pears, broccoli, cauliflower, cabbage, potatoes, leafy greens, squash, and more!

 Where does the food go?
 100% of the produce is donated, we don’t sell anything.
 We harvest over 2 million pounds of produce each growing season.
 The produce primarily goes to foodbanks that serve New Jersey, New York City, and Philadelphia and smaller local food pantries.
 We also have our own Free Farm Markets in Newark, Jersey City, East Orange, Camden, Philadelphia, and other nearby cities.

 What should we bring?
 Dress for the weather and to get dirty.
 Sturdy closed toed shoes are required.
 We also suggest that you bring refillable water bottles, sunscreen, bug spray, hats, and work gloves.